-UNS is developing innovative therapeutics for Alzheimer’s and other neurodegenerative diseases.
+UNS is developing best-in-class, innovative therapeutics for Alzheimer’s and other neurodegenerative diseases.

 The unmet medical need is staggering.
 There are currently no cures or effective disease-modifying treatments for many of the diseases of the brain.
 Globally, the economic burden for neurological disorders is $1 trillion; Alzheimer’s alone costs the US over $200 billion.
 More devastating however is the impact on the lives of those chronically affected — the loss of productivity, the loss of physical and mental functioning, and the overwhelming burden on family and friend caregivers.

 We are targeting both common and orphan neurodegenerative diseases, including:

 AD is the most common form of dementia among older people.
 Dementia is a brain disorder that seriously affects a person’s ability to carry out daily activities.
 There is currently no cure.
 AD afflicts 5.4 million patients in the US alone and is the 6th leading cause of death in the US.
 Globally, there are an estimated 44 million people who suffer from AD.
 In the US alone the AD economic burden is quite significant with over $200B being spent on direct costs annually, with indirect costs being over $1 trillion.